Our Road to Homeschooling – Our Story

 We all have our story, I suppose.
 Our own road, that led us to where we are, homeschooling.
 I know we have ours.
 And I would think nobody would really care to hear it, except for the fact that, people ask! -ALL OF THE TIME!
-Do you know how many times I have been asked why we homeschool?
-If you homeschool too, I am sure you have an idea.
-So I thought I would tell you our story, and try to kick off some more regular posting on the topic of homeschooling here.
-(Again.)
 But I warn you….it’s really a story.
 Like, of the novel kind.
 In the way of lengthy.
 So, if you are interested to read about it, you may want to go all out, and make a hot beverage to go with it, or something.
 I’m not sure it’s all that entertaining, but it’s our story, nonetheless.

 I think the seed was planted in my heart real early on, to be a homeschooling Mama.
-Like, when I was a kid myself.
-I never really liked the reality of school, at all.
+As a child, myself.
+I never really liked my own reality of being in school, at all.
 But I did love playing school, with my siblings and friends.
 I have many memories of pretending.
 One of us would be the teacher, and the rest of us would be the students.
 I vividly remember some summer days, of sitting on a couple of front porch steps made of boards, with our bare legs and feet dangling underneath the porch, and using the one step higher as our desk.
-(You can bet your backside I would not do that today!
-Oh my goodness….can you imagine the spiders and other creepy-crawlies that must be under there?
-No thanks!).
-So that was a favorite activity of ours to play.
+(Something I would never do today, knowing the spiders and other creepy crawlies that would be under there.
+Lol.).
+So yeah, playing school was a favorite activity of mine to play, even though I wasn’t a fan of real school.

 I’m pretty sure I also got some inspiration from Miss Beadle, from Little House on the Prairie!
-My siblings and I loved that show, but I am sure no one did more than I did.
-Laura and Mary were the picture of my sister and I. I was so much like Laura, and ironically, my name was Laura too.
-Aside from any scenes with Pa , I most loved any scenes in the school house.
-(I’ve encouraged my husband a time or 2, to build me a schoolhouse.
-I have such a fixation with them!
-And old board floors, and school bells, and slates, and old school desks…).
-Granted, Miss Beadle’s class was not homeschooling, and I was just a kid myself still, taking it all in.
-But I fell in love with the simplicity of the one-room schoolhouse, the old desks and chalkboard slates, the burning stove for heat, and the notion that kids of different ages, even siblings, could not only learn together in the same place, but could benefit in many ways, from that.
+I most loved any scenes in the school house.
+To this day, I have such a love for old schoolhouses.
+Granted, Miss Beadle’s class was not truly homeschooling.
+But still, I fell in love with the simplicity of the one-room schoolhouse, with the bell, the old desks and chalkboard slates, the burning stove for heat, and the notion that kids of different ages, even siblings, could not only learn together in the same place, but could actually benefit in many ways, from that.
 It differed a lot, from my own experience of going to school.
-I also loved how the style of raising children in those days on the Prairie, seemed to build strong character in them, as was seen in the roles as they grew up over the years.
+I also really felt some kind of connection with the style of raising children in those days on the Prairie, and how it seemed to build strong character in them, as was seen in the roles as they grew up over the years.
 Of course, it was just a show.
 But as I got older, I learned that it was a true representation of that era, and to this day, I am drawn to that way of life.

 So those impressions probably took real root in my heart, even as young as I was.
-But I don’t think I really looked that far ahead in life, to make that kind of decision or plan for my own children, someday.
-I think the first real, formed thought I had on the matter, was in the moments that I first held my newborn baby girl, Alexis Grace, in my arms.
+But, I think the first real, formed thought I had on the matter, was in the moments that I held my first newborn baby, Alexis Grace, in my arms.
 I had had an all natural, drug-free birth with a midwife, and I was so exhausted after laboring all through the night.
-But I vividly remember being in my hospital bed sometime later that day, holding my new baby girl in my arms, all wrapped in a blanket, and looking into her sweet little face with her little pink cotton hat, and thinking: “I cannot even imagine ever sending you off to school every day.”
-I knew, she would grow up in the blink of an eye, and I did not want to miss any of it.
-I think that was the day I figured I never would send her to school.
+But I vividly recall being in my hospital bed sometime later that day, holding my new baby girl in my arms, all wrapped in a blanket, and looking into her sweet little face with her little pink cotton hat, thinking: “I cannot even imagine ever sending you off to school every day.”
+I knew, she would grow up in the blink of an eye, and I already did not want to miss any of it.
+I think that was the day I figured I would never send her to school.

-So then came her kindergarten age, and there was no doubt by then that I simply wanted to homeschool her.
-There was no part of me that wanted to send her to school for a 1/2 day, 5 days a week.
+When she became kindergarten age, there was no doubt by then that I simply wanted to homeschool her.
+No part of me wanted to send her to school for a 1/2 day, 5 days a week.
 But in the same time frame, I found myself pregnant.
 (Hooray!!)
-I thought of the 1-on-1 time I had had with Alexis, in her first year, and I didn’t want to not be able to give that same valuable bonding time, to our new baby.
-I wasn’t sure I could school Alexis effectively, and care for a newborn with the same attention.
+And I found myself thinking about the 1-on-1 time I had had with Alexis, in her first year, and I didn’t want to not be able to give that same valuable bonding time, to our new baby.
+Honestly, I find it kind of silly looking back now, but it’s what I was concerned with at the time, as much as I was conflicted because I didn’t want to miss having Alexis home, at the same time.
+In addition to that, I wasn’t sure I could school Alexis effectively, and care for a newborn with the same attention. (? – I know now, I could have, with one baby.)
 So, being on the fence with my decision, I did take her to be tested and registered her for kindergarten.
 Just in case, we decided to send her.

-The nicu weeks were hard.
-They were only there because they were early, and needed to learn to feed, and grow.
-We were so blessed our babies made it into the world, only by the grace of God!
-I know this.
-But it was such an emotional roller coaster, day to day.
-Plus I was always trying to pump and nurse the babies, was not getting rest, and there were all of the typical scares that come with premies.
-It was hard not to wonder if we’d ever have a normal family life again.
-I wasn’t too bothered by Alexis going to school that year.
+I wasn’t too bothered by Alexis going to school that year, for half days.
 For one, her school was literally within walking distance.
 But also because my own kindergarten year, were rather magical memories.
 At that time in our lives, it gave Alexis a change of pace that was good for her, and Lord knows I would not have had much time to really teach her well.
 But over the following weeks, the babies grew and progressed and came home one by one, all in God’s time, and we were all finally home as a family, a week before Christmas.
 THAT, was the best Christmas, ever!!
 Honestly, after all we had been through, I think that was when we learned to truly trust in God, and had learned to appreciate the little things.
 Journeys like that forever change people.
-It did us.
+It sure did us.

 (2002-Home All Together for Our First Christmas – Our Christmas Card)

-So, in reading this, you’d think the following year, I began home schooling Alexis.
+So, in reading this, you’d probably think the next year, I began home schooling Alexis.
 Right?
 But no…..it took me a couple of years, to get my groove, caring for 3 babies.
-NOW, I have enough home schooling experience and knowledge, that I know I could have done it-and loved it!!
-But having not been through it all as of yet at that time, I did not know it.
 With the reality of official homeschooling being new territory for me, I wanted to do it right.
 Whatever right is, right?
 So, Alexis continued to go to school, through 1st and 2nd Grade!
-All along my knowing she would be home schooled as soon as I could.
-There were a few instances in her formal school years, also other posts I could write, where I knew formal schooling would not be for us.
-So at the end of 2nd Grade, I pulled her out of school, and she has been out ever since.
-(It’s hard to believe, but she is a high schooler now!)
+All the while we knew she would be home schooled as soon as I could.
+I have to say though, that there were regular instances in her formal school years, where I knew formal schooling would not be for us.
+So at the end of 2nd Grade, I pulled her out of school for good.

 (2005 – Alexis in 3rd Grade / Triplets 3 years old) – Catching and studying Periwinkles!

-Of course, I have had the other 3 to school as well.
-They have never been to school, and that was the plan from the beginning of their lives.
-(Even if I did find myself pregnant again!).
+Of course, I would have the other 3 to school as well, soon enough.
+The triplets have never been to school, and that was the plan from the beginning of their lives.
 Honestly, I believe children begin being schooled by their parents, at birth!
 So it’s really a natural progression, to just keep going.
-But the ‘first day of school’ that she technically began schooling at home for 3rd Grade, in 2005, and the triplets were only 3 years old.
+But the ‘first day of school’ that Alexis technically began schooling at home for 3rd Grade, in 2005, the triplets were only 3 years old.
 It was an easy and relaxed first year.
 Alexis did her written work and math easily, and we did a lot of out door excursions all together, learning about nature, and finding our homeschooling groove.
 Which came quite naturally.

 2005- Alexis with her bull frog, “Goliath”.